 For riders enjoying unaffiliated competition with riding clubs, the Pony Club, or with local riding centres, the move to affiliated is an easy transition with many rewards!

-If you're looking to take your first step into affiliated competitions, our Club Membership offers a fun and accessible way of trying our grass roots competitions, such as Quest and the Associated Championships.
-Club Membership will cost you just £35 per year for your membership, and £10 for your horse registration.
+If you're looking to take your first step into affiliated competitions, our Club Membership offers a fun and accessible way of trying our grass roots competitions, such as Saracen Horse Feeds Quest and the Associated Championships.
+Club Membership will cost you just £35 per year for your membership, and £15 for your horse registration.

 British Dressage tests are regularly used at unaffiliated competitions so you don’t have to worry about being out of your depth with tricky tests!
 You can also choose your test depending on your level, the lower the number the easier the test.
 So if you’re just starting out at Prelim level, try Prelim 2 before making your way up the numbers towards the more detailed tests for each level.

 Our competition structure has a championship pathway for riders from dressage first-timers all the way through to senior international stars.
-If you’re just starting out, the Kent & Masters Quest Championships are a fun introduction to dressage with relaxed rules, or the Petplan Equine Area Festivals offer exciting championship finals for bronze and silver riders.
+If you’re just starting out, the Saracen Horse Feeds Quest Championships are a fun introduction to dressage with relaxed rules, or the Petplan Equine Area Festivals offer exciting championship finals for bronze and silver riders.
 The Bronze, Silver, Gold structure will define your level and direct you towards the right championship for you.
 Professional riders compete against one another in the Gold category, so you don’t need to worry about trying to beat Charlotte Dujardin to a qualification ticket!

 We spoke to Lauren, who has recently joined British Dressage, to ask all about her experience and top tips about giving it a go.